Updated September 16, 2022

 Industrial Rates can be obtained by contacting the facility staff.

-We expect the Principal Investigator and the User to acknowledge the support of The Harvard Cryo-EM Center for Structural Biology in research publications arising from their use of the facility.
+We expect the PI and the User to acknowledge the support of The Harvard Cryo-EM Center for Structural Biology in research publications arising from their use of the facility.
 This acknowledgment should include the following or similar “Cryo-EM data were collected at The Harvard Cryo-EM Center for Structural Biology at Harvard Medical School”.

 A staff member will respond if you email: cryoEM@crystal.harvard.edu.